SharafatKarim/bookmarks/README.md

 ## [Wiki](categories/Wiki)
 These kind of thing exists so that it can help you fall asleep.
 ## [Finance](categories/Finance)
+Can money buy currency?
+Or vice versa?
 ## [Others](Others.md)
 And some leftovers, can you categorize them?
 ## [Experiments](categories/Experiments)
-These kind of things exits so that you can again visit this
+These kind of things exits so that you can can look forward to something.